The First Time Ever I Saw Your Face

 "The First Time Ever I Saw Your Face" is a 1957 folk song written by British political singer-songwriter Ewan MacColl for Peggy Seeger, who later became his third wife.
 At that time, MacColl was still married to his second wife, Jean Newlove.
-During the 1960s, it was recorded by various folk-pop singers, including the Kingston Trio, We Five, The Chad Mitchell Trio, Gordon Lightfoot, and Peter, Paul and Mary.
-It became a major international hit for Roberta Flack in 1972, winning Grammy Awards for Record of the Year and Song of the Year.
+During the 1960s, it was recorded by various singers and became a major international hit for Roberta Flack in 1972, winning Grammy Awards for Record of the Year and Song of the Year.
 Billboard ranked it as the number-one Hot 100 single of the year for 1972.
+Celine Dion enjoyed a UK chart hit with the song in 2000, and Leona Lewis also charted with it in 2007.